allegroai/clearml-docs/docs/getting_started/video_tutorials/clearml-data.md

 Finally, upload the dataset and then finalize it, or just set `auto_upload` to `true` to make it a one liner.

-In the webUI, we can now see the details of our dataset version by clicking on the Dataset button on the left.
+In the web UI, we can now see the details of our dataset version by clicking on the Dataset button on the left.
 When we click on our newly created dataset here, we get an overview of our latest version, of course we have only one for now.

 At a glance you can see things like the dataset ID, its size, and which files have been changed in this particular version.
-If you click on details, you’ll get a list of those files in the content tab.
+If you click on details, you’ll get a list of those files in the **Content** tab.
 Let’s make the view a little larger with this button, so it’s easier to see.
 When we switch to the preview tab, we can see the histogram we made before as well as an automatically generated preview of some of the files in our dataset version.
 Feel free to add anything you want in here!
 Finally, you can check out the original console logs that can be handy for debugging.

 Now imagine we’re on a different machine.
 Maybe one from a team member, a classmate, or just one of your remote agents, and you want to get the dataset to do something cool with it.